No matter the stage at which a customer is in their journey to purchase, communication is key.

 Embrace The Follow-Up Message

-Send them a new email.
-Make it a little bit different from the previous one.
+Send them a new email that is slightly different from the previous one.
 Include a reference or connection to your earlier message.

 Assess Your Campaign Results

-After sending out re-engagement emails, it’s important to analyze results.
+After sending out re-engagement emails, it’s important to analyze the results.
 The first step is to recall your goal.
 It might have been to get 10% of the inactive subscribers buying again.
-Or you may have even more detailed figures about how much revenue you wanted to make from them.
+You may also have even more detailed figures about how much revenue you want to make from them.
 It could also be about boosting sales of particular products or participation in programs.

 There are 2 major metrics you can watch to determine the success of your campaign.
 One is the open rate and the other is the click-through rate.
 The open rate is basically how many people are opening your emails.